flatt-security/shisho/docs/content/shisho-cloud.md

 ## Introduction

 **[Shisho Cloud](https://shisho.dev/)**, which is a SaaS-based service, supports you in fixing security matters in your infrastructure as code with auto-generated patches.
 This is developer-friendly and provides seamless integration with multiple code repository managers.
-This section explains further details of the utilization, benefits, frequently asked questions, etc.
+This section explains further details of the utilization, benefits and frequently asked questions, etc.

 ![demo](https://storage.googleapis.com/studio-design-asset-files/projects/1Va6K5jKW7/s-1270x760_0a90b16b-7f1b-41b3-9db3-d1e5b3d909c9.gif)

-## Supported Repository Manager
+## Supported Repository Managers

 1. [GitHub](https://github.com/)
 2. [GitLab](https://about.gitlab.com/)